-For 2016, WECC will actively monitor, at a minimum, the Reliability Standards identified in Appendix A using the monitoring processes specified in Appendix A. As revisions and additions to Reliability Standards are approved by the BCUC, the revised and additional standards may be added to the Actively Monitored Standards List (AML) for monitoring in the same manner as the standards and requirements they are replacing for the appropriate time period.
+For 2019, WECC will actively monitor, at a minimum, the Reliability Standards identified in Appendix A using the monitoring processes specified in Appendix A. As revisions and additions to Reliability Standards are approved by the BCUC, the revised and additional standards may be added to the Actively Monitored Standards List for monitoring in the same manner as the standards and requirements they are replacing for the appropriate time period.

-The AML for British Columbia was developed in coordination with the process used for selecting areas of focus recommended by the North American Electric Reliability Corporation (NERC) and WECC.
-This process incorporates some elements of NERC's Reliability Assurance Initiative (RAI) by focusing the annual compliance monitoring plan on those standards and requirements related to industry and regional perspectives on greater risks to the reliability of the bulk electric system.
+The Actively Monitored Standards List for British Columbia was developed in coordination with the process used for selecting areas of focus recommended by the North American Electric Reliability Corporation (NERC) and WECC.
+This process incorporates some elements of NERC's areas of focus by using their annual Compliance Monitoring and Enforcement Implementation Plan on those standards and requirements related to industry and regional perspectives on greater risks to the reliability of the bulk electric system.